dug22/JDataFrame/README.md

 [User guide](https://github.com/dug22/JDataFrame/blob/master/UserGuide.md): This guide contains examples on how to use JDataFrame.

 ### Support & Contributions
-If you'd like to contribute to this repository, feel free to open a pull request with your suggestions, bug fixes, or enhancements [here](https://github.com/dug22/JDataFrame/issues).
+If you'd like to contribute to this repository, feel free to open a ticket with your suggestions, bug fixes, or enhancements [here](https://github.com/dug22/JDataFrame/issues).
 Contributions are always welcome!

 ### License
 JDataFrame is released under the [MIT license](https://github.com/dug22/JDataFrame/blob/master/LICENSE).